A reader worries about her cat urinating on the bed.

 A lot of people rear kittens in relatively confined spaces with a litter tray, bedding, newspapers, water, and a food bowl.
 As a result, many kittens have learned that it is OK to eliminate on bedding as well as on newspaper and litter.
 They carry this memory into adulthood, so that at times of stress, or when their preferred toilet is unavailable, they will go to the toilet on a bed or sofa.

-For cats that mostly go to the toilet outside, it is quite common for their favourite toilet locations to become inaccessible - for example, if a new cat or dog moves in to a neighbouring house, or a neighbour tries to scare visiting cats away.
+For cats that mostly go to the toilet outside, it is quite common for their favourite toilet locations to become inaccessible.
+For example, if a new cat or dog moves in to a neighbouring house, or a neighbour tries to scare visiting cats away.

 Just dig a couple of pits that are about the dimensions of a large cat litter tray and at least 30cm deep.
 Fill with soft playground sand.
 These toilets should be located in the border behind bushes and plants where your cat can have some privacy.

 Keep litter trays where your cat won’t be bothered by a lot of activity.
-Clean poo away as soon as you see it, and when you wash the tray don’t use any strongsmelling chemicals.
+Clean poo away as soon as you see it, and when you wash the tray don’t use any strong-smelling chemicals.